flagship-io/abtasty-cli/docs/documentation/abtasty-cli_web-experimentation_modification-code_get.md

       --campaign-id string   id of the campaign
       --create-file          create a file that contains modification global code -h, --help                 help for get
   -i, --id string            id of the modification code you want to display
       --override             override existing modification code file
 ```

 ### Options inherited from parent commands

 ```
-  -f, --output-format string   output format for the get and list subcommands for flagship resources.
+  -f, --output-format string   output format for the get and list subcommands for AB Tasty resources.
 Only 3 format are possible: table, json, json-pretty (default "table")
-      --user-agent string      custom user agent (default "flagship-cli/main") --working-dir string     Directory where the file will be generated and pushed from (default "/Users/chadi.laoulaou/abtasty-cli")
+      --user-agent string      custom user agent (default "abtasty-cli/main") --working-dir string     Directory where the file will be generated and pushed from (default "/Users/chadi.laoulaou/abtasty-cli")
 ```